-1 day coastal fieldwork - Lyme Regis 1 day urban fieldwork - Bristol UK based residential - Aberystwyth International residential - location to be confirmed
+1-day coastal fieldwork - Lyme Regis

+1-day urban fieldwork - Bristol

+UK based residential - Aberystwyth

+International residential - location to be confirmed but likely to be Iceland or Naples.

 Anyone wishing to study Geography further at A-level or university should consider the GCSE.
 It can lead to careers in professions such as cartography, climate change analysis, climatologist, or emergency management specialist.
+Exam Board: Pearson Edexcel QAN: 601/8092/4